 A different Mario was definitely needed in order to stay relevant, and Doki Doki Panic seemed like the best choice to build on.
 But why though?

 Simply put, by the time the The Artist Formerly Known as Super Mario Bros.
 2 would’ve been localized and mass produced, it would’ve seemed outdated as well as unfairly challenging and otherwise unapproachable.
 Nintendo needed an idea, and fast…

 Using a stalled project that originally started out as a Mario-style engine prototype designed and directed by Kensuke Tanabe, a deal was entered into with Fuji TV in 1987 to use their brand new Dream Factory characters within this new engine, with the help of Shigeru Miyamoto and team.
 Players would have a choice between four different characters, all with unique abilities, with its true ending only being revealed when all four characters have beaten the final level.

 Luckily, with Doki Doki Panic being released on the Famicom Disk System, saving was a possibility, and the game received rave reviews upon its release in Japan on July 10th, 1987.

 According to The Gaming Historian, some of these reviews lauded the game’s “Mario” feel, which could largely be attributed to Shigeru Miyamoto’s suggestion to include horizontal scrolling alongside the engine’s vertical scrolling gimmick.

-Seeing how the Dream Factory characters are the licensed property of Fuji TV, Doki Doki Panic in its current iteration would have gone down as a niche title based on Yume Kojo ’87, an extended, multi-day event that focused on upcoming show lineups and future tech speculations.
+Seeing how the Dream Factory characters are the licensed property of Fuji TV, Doki Doki Panic in its current iteration would have gone down as an obscure, niche title based on Yume Kojo ’87, an extended, multi-day event that focused on upcoming show lineups and future tech speculations.